Halleywood/spring-mini-project/README.md

 ## Chickstagram
-a RESTful API application where people can register and share egg-cellent information about chickens.
-Application users can create/modify/and delete their chickens as well as like other users chickens.
+a RESTful API application where people can register and share egg-cellent information about their chickens.
+Application users can create, modify, and delete their chickens entries as well as like other users chickens. 🐣🥚

 #### Table of Contents
 1. [Tools/Technologies](#tools)